ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 | KEEP @timestamp, client_ip, http_method, request_path, status_code, user_agent
 ```

-# Is this affecting all backend APIs?
+# Is this affecting several or just one backend API?

 Let's make use of these parsed fields to break down `status_code` by `request_path` to see if this is affecting only a specific API, or several APIs?